raphaelouthier/raphaelouthier.github.io/content/abt/ai/index.md

 There are some domains that I am not interested in `and that I will never be paid for`, and that I do not want to invest time in.
 For those, I use AI.

 So far this has been limited to :
-- articles thumbnails : I have no drawing skills and do not want to invest the time in it.
+- article thumbnails : I have no drawing skills and do not want to invest the time in it.
-- anything web-related : I have no interest in web design and I have developped the web interface for my `toy-trading-bot` using ChatGPT.
+- anything web-related : I have no interest in web design and I have developed the web interface for my `toy-trading-bot` using ChatGPT.
 I would have done the same for this website but ChatGPT is bad with blowfish, + blowfish is easily customizable. so I customized it manually.

 Now that this has been said and that the reader knows that I actually used AI for some things, here is my unfiltered opinion about AI.